Folk and pop guitar 2A

 Are there any other costs?
 Is there anything I need to bring?

-Music materials will be supplied by the tutor.
+Music materials and learning resources will be supplied by the tutor.
 Please use your own acoustic instrument.

 When I've finished, what course can I do next?